Product · Workstation / Light Crane Systems

 Hoist options

-• Electric chain hoist — the standard answer for repetitive lifting.
-Full FEM/ISO-rated motor, electromagnetic disc brake, overload clutch.
+• Electric chain hoist: the standard answer for repetitive lifting.
+Duty-rated motor, electromagnetic disc brake, overload clutch.

 Industry adaptations